 Stephen Hubbell departed from the Theory of Island Biogeography and from his vast experience with tropical forest dynamics to propose a simple process of births and deaths that would explain the great diversity in the tropics.
-Learns about the controversial "Unified Neutral Theory of Biodiversity and Biogeography", for which any species can be anywhere.
+Learns about the controversial "Unified Neutral Theory of Biodiversity and Biogeography", where species are equivalents.